Choosing the Right Roller & Brush for Different Paints and Surfaces

 For interior walls, use:

-• A 3/8-inch nap roller for smooth walls.
-The shorter nap won’t leave noticeable texture.
+• A 3/8-inch nap roller for smooth walls, to avoid extra texture.

-• A 1/2-inch nap roller for slightly textured walls.
-It will glide over minor imperfections.
+• A 1/2-inch nap roller for lightly textured walls, to glide over minor imperfections.

-• A thicker 3/4-inch nap roller for heavily textured walls.
-The longer fibers can handle the rougher surface.
+• A 3/4-inch nap roller for heavily textured walls, for thorough coverage.

 For exterior siding and trim, use:

-• A roller with a 1 1/4-inch nap for stucco or brick.
-The thicker nap is ideal for the uneven, porous surface.
+• A 1 1/4-inch nap roller for stucco or brick, to cover uneven, porous surfaces.

-• A roller with a 3/4 to 1-inch nap for siding like vinyl or aluminum.
-It will provide good coverage with minimal streaking.
+• A 3/4 to 1-inch nap roller for siding like vinyl or aluminum, for even coverage with minimal streaks.

 For decks and fences, use: